madmatah/hass-addons/ser2net/README.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: Ser2net

-_Example add-on to use as a blueprint for new add-ons._
+This add-on let you expose a serial device of your Home Assistant instance on the network.

+## Usage

+See [DOCS.md] for more information.

+## Supported architectures

+(in theory)

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]